Anenchelum: Taxonomy

 The species Lepidopus brevicauda from Switzerland and Lepidopus hungaricus from Hungary may also be classified into this genus, but further research is necessary.
-Indeterminate remains of Anenchelum are known from the Early Eocene of Italy (Chiusole Formation) and the Early Oligocene of Poland.
+Indeterminate remains of Anenchelum are known from the Early Oligocene of Poland.
+The alleged earliest records of Anenchelum from the Early Eocene of Italy are now known to comprise their own distinct genus, Exeomastix.

 Ecology

 Anenchelum was a predatory fish that likely fed on other fish, like its modern relatives.
 A specimen of A. glarisianum from the Czech Republic contained fossil remains of extinct hake Merluccius latus in its stomach cavity, and fish remains were also recorded in the stomach cavity of an individual from Switzerland.
 Uniquely, a fossilized individual of A. glarisianum from the Menilitic Formation of the Czech Republic shows evidence of cannibalism, potentially due to an ecological imbalance in the habitat at the time.
 Anenchelum itself fell prey to other animals in its ecosystem; a small individual of A. angustum from Russia is preserved next to the fossilized imprint of a Loligo squid, which appears to have attempted to prey on it before both were fossilized; this specimen is notable for being the first squid body fossil known.